Anxiety Symptoms- Lump in the Throat?

 - Gastrointestinal problems.

-We don’t all experience the same Anxiety Symptoms
+We don’t all experience the same symptoms of anxiety

 Sometimes it can be difficult to feel like you have to tick off a list to understand that you may actually be experiencing anxiety.
 We don’t all experience the same symptoms as the next person.

 Another aspect of this is that we shouldn’t feel like something is ‘not normal’ with us because we experience these symptoms, they are innate.
 The probability of your sheer existence alone in this world is staggering to think about… On average, only half of the cycles a woman has had been estimated to be viable, on top of that, survival estimates of sperm and ovum are around 1.4 and 0.7 days respectively.
 Combine with that, sperm has a probability of just 5% of surviving more than 4.4 days and a 1% probability of surviving more than 6.8 days.

 Why is this important?
 Because for you to be here now even with those odds, your ancestors needed to have these innate fight or flight mechanisms to continue the human species as a whole.
 It’s a strength, not a flaw!
 To be aware of your environment and work out potential threats is so ingrained in our survival as a species, we cannot help this.
 Not everyone may experience it to the same extent, but they do have it pre-wired ready to go.
 In the instance of anxiety and chronic anxiety, it just means that you are always ready to go.